Strategic Capital Planning: Aligned Projects from Concept to Results

 Can you track projects based on strategic priorities?
 Can you communicate with your residents about projects in a clear and concise way the public will understand?

 If the answers to these questions aren’t crystal clear, not to worry.
 We break the biggest must-haves for strategic capital planning into five major elements.
-After reading, download our ebook, The Strategic Planning Guide for Local Government, for even more tips on strategic capital planning.
+After reading, download our eBook, Unlocking the Potential of Capital Planning.

 Element 1: Plan – Transparently determine the use of funds